hanhanhan-kim/hanhanhan-kim.github.io/_posts/2022-07-24-set-up-pihole.md

 <figure class="half">
     <a href="/assets/images/posts/2022-07-24-set-up-pihole/old-dhcpcd.png"><img src="/assets/images/posts/2022-07-24-set-up-pihole/old-dhcpcd.png"></a>
     <a href="/assets/images/posts/2022-07-24-set-up-pihole/new-dhcpcd.png"><img src="/assets/images/posts/2022-07-24-set-up-pihole/new-dhcpcd.png"></a>
-    <figcaption>On the left side is the original dhcpcd.conf file, with the part that we need to edit highlighted in blue.
-On the right side is the modified dhcpcd.conf file that has all the necessary information for setting the PiHole's IP address to be static.</figcaption>
+    <figcaption>On the left side is the original <code>dhcpcd.conf</code> file, with the part that we need to edit highlighted in blue.
+On the right side is the modified <code>dhcpcd.conf</code> file that has all the necessary information for setting the PiHole's IP address to be static.</figcaption>
 </figure>

 In the screenshot of the above modified `dhcpcd.conf` file, we can see that we specified the static IP address as a wireless connection (`interface wlan0`), and we set the static IP address to be the address that we got out from the `ip addreww show` command (`static ip_addres=10.0.7.230/24`), i.e. the current IP address that's assigned to the Pi.
 If you're curious about the `/24` suffix, it's just saying that of the 32 bits in the IPv4 address space, 24 bits are contained in the network.
 So, 32 - 24 = 8 bits are left for address space, i.e. 256 possibilities ranging from 0 to 255.
 We can see that we're not using the IPv6 address, which is expected for most set-ups (you'll know if you want to be using IPv6).
 Finally, we can see the IPs of the DNS servers we're using in the `static_domain_name_servers` parameter.
 We're using `1.1.1.1`, which is Cloudflare's, `10.0.7.1`, which is our router's, as determined by the `ip route show` command above, and `8.8.8.8`, which is Google's.